Death and state funeral of Hirohito: Planning

-The delay of 48 days between his death and the state funeral was about the same as that for the previous Emperor, and allowed time for numerous ceremonies leading up to the funeral.
-The late Emperor's body lay in three coffins; some personal items such as books and stationery were also placed in them.
+Emperor Shōwa's body lay in three coffins; some personal items such as books and stationery were also placed in them.

-Ceremony at the Imperial Palace
+Procession from the Imperial Palace

-The ceremonies began at 7:30 a.m. when Emperor Akihito conducted a private farewell ceremony for his father at the Imperial Palace.
+At 7:30 a.m. on the day of the funeral, Emperor Akihito conducted a private farewell ceremony for his father at the Imperial Palace.

-Funeral procession through Tokyo

 At 9:35 a.m., a black motor hearse carrying the body of Emperor Shōwa left the Imperial Palace for the two-mile-long drive to the Shinjuku Gyoen Garden, where the Shinto and state ceremonies were held.
 The hearse was accompanied by traditional music played on the shō, a Japanese free reed aerophone; the crowd was largely silent as the hearse bearing the Emperor's coffin drove over a stone bridge and out through the Imperial Palace gates.
 A brass band played a dirge composed for the funeral of Emperor Shōwa's great-grandmother in the late 19th century, and cannon shots were fired in accompaniment.

 The motor hearse was accompanied by a procession of sixty cars.
 The route of the cortege through Tokyo was lined by an estimated 800,000 spectators and 32,000 special police, who had been mobilized to guard against potential terrorist attacks.

 The path of the funeral procession passed the National Diet (parliament) and the National Stadium, where the Emperor opened the 1964 Summer Olympics.

-Ceremonies at Shinjuku Gyoen Garden

-The 40-minute procession, accompanied by a brass band, ended when it pulled into the Shinjuku Gyoen Garden, until 1949 reserved for the use of the Imperial family and now one of Tokyo's most popular parks.
+The forty-minute procession, accompanied by a brass band, ended when it pulled into the Shinjuku Gyo-en garden, until 1949 reserved for the use of the Imperial family and now one of Tokyo's most popular parks.

+Ceremonies at Shinjuku Gyo-en

-At the Shinjuku Gyoen Garden, the funeral ceremonies for Emperor Shōwa were conducted in a Sojoden, a specially constructed funeral hall.
+The funeral ceremonies at Shinjuku Gyo-en were conducted in a Sojoden, a specially constructed funeral hall.
 The funeral hall was constructed of Japanese cypress and held together with bamboo nails, in keeping with ancient imperial tradition.
 Official guests were seated in two white tents located in front of the funeral hall.
 Because of the low temperatures, many guests used chemical hand-warmers and wool blankets to keep warm as the three-hour Shinto and state ceremonies progressed.